 © Shannon Gilley

 Newest GEG Papers

-Refereed journal papers accepted in 2021
+Refereed journal papers accepted the last 6 months

 Underlined names are links to current or past GEG members

 Plasma Pulse Geo Drilling (PPGD) is a contact-less drilling technique, where an electric discharge across a rock sample causes the rock to fracture.

 Experimental results have shown PPGD drilling operations are successful if certain electrode spacings, pulse voltages, and pulse rise times are given.